h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 #### Task
 1. Why can't ID3 handle continuous features directly?
 Answer in one sentence
 2. For ages $\{22, 25, 30, 35, 40\}$ with classes $\{No, No, Yes, Yes, No\}$, list all candidate threshold values
-3. Calculate information gain for the threshold Age $≤ 27.5$
+3. Calculate information gain for the threshold Age $\leq 27.5$
 4. How does C4.5's approach to continuous features differ from manual discretization?
 5. Find the optimal threshold that maximizes information gain for this age dataset